middleman/middlemanapp.com/source/basics/layouts.html.markdown

 The most basic layout has some shared content and a `yield` call where templates will place their contents.

-Here is an example layout using ERb:
+Here is an example layout using ERB:

 ```erb
 <html>